 - High blood pressure - blood pressure is at or above 140/90 mmHg.

-If you are having controllable diabetes risk factors, you can avoid having diabetes by lifestyle modification with your consistent effort.
+If you have controllable diabetes risk factors, you can avoid having diabetes by lifestyle modification with your consistent effort.

-Everyone over 45 should have their blood glucose checked at least every 2 years.
-Moreover, be performed more often if have high diabetes risk factors either controllable or uncontrollable.
+Everyone over 45 should have their blood glucose checked at least every two years.
+Moreover, be performed more often if they have high diabetes risk factors either controllable or uncontrollable.

 Is type 2 diabetes a hereditary condition?

 If both the parents have diabetes type 2, your risk for diabetes is 45 %.
 If one of the parents has diabetes type 2, your risk for diabetes is 14%.
 If parents and grandparents have diabetes, then you are likely to develop diabetes at an early age, maybe at your 20 to 25 years.